- Module Code:

 - Year 2, Year 3 or Year 4

 - Taught in:

 - Full Year

-Objectives and learning outcomes of the course
+Objectives and learning outcomes of the module

-On successful completion of the course, a student should be able to demonstrate the ability to:
+On successful completion of this module, students will be able to demonstrate:

 Method of assessment

-Assessment weighting: Exam 80% / Coursework 20%.
+Assessment weighting: Exam 70% / Coursework 30% (two essays of 2,500 words worth 15% each).
 Resubmission of coursework regulations do not apply to this course.